webpro/programming-principles/README.md

 ## Command Query Separation

-The Command Query Separation principle states that each method should be either a command that performs an action or a query that returns data to the caller but not both.
+The Command Query Separation principle states that each method should be either a command that performs an action, or a query that returns data to the caller but not both.
 Asking a question should not modify the answer.

 With this principle applied the programmer can code with much more confidence.
 The query methods can be used anywhere and in any order since they do not mutate